 Job Posting Description

 At Boston Children's Hospital, success is measured in patients treated, parents comforted and teams taught.
 It's in discoveries made, processes perfected, and technology advanced.
 In major medical breakthroughs and small acts of kindness.
 And in colleagues who have your back and patients who have your heart.
 As a teaching hospital of Harvard Medical School, our reach is global and our impact is profound.
-Join our acclaimed Department of Pediatrics, Ambulatory team and discover how your talents can change lives.
+Join our acclaimed Otolaryngology & Communication Enhancement department and discover how your talents can change lives.
 Yours included.

 To qualify, you must have: